This page is also available in Polish.

 - A woman who aspires to one of the above and is working to achieve it

-Neither statement carries any inherent ranking or statement of superiority (nor inferiority, for that matter) just the added attribute of communal obligations.
+Neither statement carries any inherent ranking or statement of superiority (nor inferiority, for that matter) just the added attribute of communal and social obligations.

 Slavery and Community

-As noted, Gorean slavery is somewhat communal.
+As noted, Gorean slavery is a social status, not just a relationship status.
 A slave relates to all non-slave people as a slave, regardless of whether or not she is owned by him.
 The degree to which she is accountable to those other than her owner, however, is somewhat fuzzy.
 The books themselves are somewhat inconsistent on this point.
 On the one hand, we are presented with quotes such as this, many times:

 “The discipline of a slave may be attended to by any Free Person, otherwise she might do much what she wished, provided only her Master did not learn of it.
 The legal principle is clear, and has been upheld in several courts, in several cities, including Ar.”